Franz Wright: Life and career

 Wright was born in Vienna, Austria.
 He graduated from Oberlin College in 1977.

 Wheeling Motel (Knopf, 2009) had selections put to music for the record Readings from Wheeling Motel.
 Wright wrote the lyrics to and performs the Clem Snide song "Encounter at 3AM" on the album Hungry Bird (2009).
-Wright's most recent books include Kindertotenwald (Knopf, 2011), a collection of sixty-five prose poems concluding with a love poem to his wife, written while Wright had terminal lung cancer.
+Wright's most recent books include Kindertotenwald (Knopf, 2011), a collection of 65 prose poems concluding with a love poem to his wife, written while Wright had terminal lung cancer.
 The poem won Poetry magazine's premier annual literary prize for best work published in the magazine during 2011.
 The prose poem collection was followed in 2012 by Buson: Haiku, a collection of translations of 30 haiku by the Japanese poet Yosa Buson, published in a limited edition of a few hundred copies by Tavern Books.

-In 2013, Wright's primary publisher, Knopf in New York, brought out another full length collection of verse and prose poems, F, which was begun in the ICU of a Boston hospital after excision of part of a lung.
+In 2013, Wright's primary publisher, Knopf in New York, brought out another full-length collection of verse and prose poems, F, which was begun in the ICU of a Boston hospital after excision of part of a lung.
 F was the most positively received of any of Wright's work.
 Writing in the Huffington Post, Anis Shivani placed it among the best books of poetry yet produced by an American, and called Wright "our greatest contemporary poet."

 In 2013, Wright recorded 15 prose poems from Kindertotenwald for inclusion in a series of improvisational concerts performed in European venues, arranged by David Sylvian, Stephan Mathieu and Christian Fennesz.

-Wright has been anthologised in works such as The Best of the Best American Poetry as well as Czeslaw Milosz's anthology A Book of Luminous Things Bearing the Mystery: Twenty Years of Image, and American Alphabets: 25 Contemporary Poets.
+Wright has been anthologized in works such as The Best of the Best American Poetry as well as Czeslaw Milosz's anthology A Book of Luminous Things Bearing the Mystery: Twenty Years of Image, and American Alphabets: 25 Contemporary Poets.